Reciprocal Borrower Patrons

 I have a Bartlett address, so why can't I get a BPLD card?

-Can I use BPLD if I have a card from another library?
+Can I use the BPLD if I have a card from another library?

 Yes!
-Bring in your Illinois library card and we’ll put it in our system so you can check out our physical items.
-BPLD cardholders will come first on requests for reserved items.
+Just bring your Illinois library card, and we’ll add it to our system so you can check out physical items.
+Please note that BPLD cardholders have priority when placing holds on items.

 How can I find which library district I live in?